The History Of The Church - The Lord's Church

 Matthew 28:18 And Jesus came and spoke to them, saying, "All authority has been given to Me in heaven and on earth.

-According to the biblical teaching of church organization, elders oversee each congregation of believers under Christ.
-Deacons, teachers, preachers, and members (all saved), are under the oversight of the elders.
+According to biblical teaching on church organization, elders oversee each congregation of believers under Christ.
+The elders also oversee deacons, teachers, preachers, and members.

 Hebrews 13:17 Obey those who rule over you and be submissive, for they watch out for your souls, as those who must give account.
 Let them do so with joy and not with grief, for that would be unprofitable for you.